baimard/gestion/README.md

 Vous pouvez générer des PDF directement depuis l'application et les enregistrer dans votre Nextcloud.

-Vidéo de présentation à venir

-## Invoicing management application for Micro-Entreprise in *France*
+## Invoicing management application for Micro-Entreprise

 This application allows the management of invoicing in a very simple way for Micro-Entreprise.